How to Stay Productive while Working from Home

 Have you heard of the Pomodoro Technique?
 It is a time management method developed by a business consultant, Francesco Cirillo in the late 1980s.
 This technique uses a timer to break down work into two intervals, traditionally 25 minutes in length, separated by short breaks.
 A Pomodoro, the Italian word for tomato, is the interval of time spent on working.
 This technique will help you be more productive and avoid overwork.

 Let’s get the job done!
-Send us a message at The Conscious Room now for more pro tips on how to stay productive while working at the comfort of your home.
+Send us a message at the MRS V now for more pro tips on how to stay productive while working in the comfort of your home.